'Worth the painful blisters': Father walks coast for his daughter's cause

 “But with the James Paget being our local hospital, and who were instrumental in starting the care process, they really deserve this,” he said.

-The fundraising event which has been named 'The Grand Walk Norfolk' will also be raising fund for Kidney Care UK.
+The fundraising event which has been named 'The Grand Walk Norfolk' will also be raising funds for Kidney Care UK.